Contact FLC Cycling

 email Elke Brutsaert

-Unlike professional racing, it's the nature of collegiate cycling that has each person riding to earn points for the whole team rather than just for themselves.
+Unlike professional racing, it's the nature of a college cycling team that each person rides to earn points for the whole team rather than just for themselves.
 It's that unique spirit that forges deeper and lasting connections among collegiate cyclists that last well after their college riding days are over.

-At Fort Lewis College, that cycling camaraderie has also shaped a championship cycling program that today is the gold standard in collegiate cycling.
+On the Fort Lewis College Cycling Team, that camaraderie has also shaped a championship cycling program that today is the gold standard in collegiate cycling.

-Since then, the cycling world has come to know FLC Cycling – and the team's jerseys.
-Because since that first season, the FLC Cycling has continued its roll, winning national championships over 20 more times in mountain biking, cyclocross, and road racing.
+Since then, the cycling world has come to know the Fort Lewis College Cycling Team – and the team's jerseys.
+Since that first season, our college cycling team has continued its roll, winning national championships over 20 more times in mountain biking, cyclocross, and road racing.